AC State Estimation

 In the example above, we specifically include PMUs where measurement error correlations are disregarded.
 This is evident through the precision matrix, which maintains a diagonal form:

-julia> analysis = gaussNewton(system, device);
+julia> analysis = gaussNewton(monitoring);

 julia> analysis.method.precision